kaulson/photo-organizer/docs/architecture/path-date-extractor-spec.md

-# DateResolver Specification
+# PathDateExtractor Specification

 ## Overview

-The DateResolver is responsible for determining the "capture date" or "logical date" of files in the photo archive.
-This date is used to decide where files should be placed in the target directory structure.
+The PathDateExtractor is responsible for extracting date information from file paths in the photo archive.
+This component focuses exclusively on path-based date extraction, which is Pass 1 of the overall date resolution pipeline.

 ### Design Philosophy

-The DateResolver prioritizes **path-encoded dates** over metadata because:
+The PathDateExtractor prioritizes **path-encoded dates** over metadata because:

 1. **Metadata can be corrupted** — files restored from broken drives may have incorrect timestamps
 2. **Intentional grouping matters** — photos taken across midnight during a night shoot should stay grouped by "shooting day," not split by technical capture time
 3. **Sidecars and derivatives** — `.xmp` files, exports, and other non-image files often have creation dates unrelated to the original capture, but live alongside their source images

-### Two-Pass Architecture
+### Multi-Pass Architecture

-The DateResolver operates in two passes:
+Date resolution is a multi-pass process.
+The PathDateExtractor implements **Pass 1** only:

-**Pass 1: Path-Based Extraction (this spec)**
+**Pass 1: Path-Based Extraction (PathDateExtractor - this spec)**
 - Extracts date signals from file paths using multiple strategies
 - Stores all extracted signals for later analysis and conflict detection
 - Fast: operates purely on path strings already in the database

-**Pass 2: Metadata Extraction (future spec)**
+**Pass 2: Metadata Extraction (separate component, future spec)**
 - Runs only for files where Pass 1 yields no usable date
 - Extracts EXIF data from images, metadata from videos
 - Expensive: requires reading file contents
 - Scope will be determined after analyzing Pass 1 results

-**Sibling Inference (future spec)**
+**Sibling Inference (separate component, future spec)**
 - Non-image files inherit dates from image files in the same folder
 - Strictly same-level only (not subfolders)
 - Runs after Pass 1 and Pass 2 to fill remaining gaps